 Question: I have a friend who is getting married and looking for a specific style for her wedding dress.
-She want’s a split skirt with capris underneath like something Lucy wore.
+She wants a split skirt with capris underneath like something Lucy wore.
 We weren’t even sure that look had a name to know what to search for!
 Can you point us in a direction?

 That would be a 1950s hostess ensemble.
-Previously hostess gowns were worn since the 1920s for entertaining at-home informal parties.
+Previously hostess gowns / hostess dresses were worn from the 1920s onward for entertaining at-home informal parties.
 The gowns were very long with loose flowing material that looked like a cross between pajamas, a robe and a dress.
 They were inspire by Asian fashion.
 In the 1950s, however, “modern women,” took the dress and combined it with a pair of tan capri pants.
 Lucille Ball is credited with making this style very popular.
 She often hosted house parties in I Love Lucy and wore a large black lace robe over a pair of tan pants or jumpsuit.

 “A Hostess who is entertainment in her own formal home may wear a hostess gown which may be fragile with floating chiffon or lace, or regal with sweeping velvet, or exotic with unusual dramatic color combinations.
 The skirt is usually trailing, the sleeves long and flowing, the neckline moderately low in front.
 The hostess gown allows one to indulge in whimsical designs and gives the career woman a chance to be utterly feminine.
 It is a type of one which can only be worn in your own home and should see to fuel with the mood of the house and the wearer.
 In apartments or homes of modern design, the hostess gown may feature a trouser effect with a jacket.” –Clothes for you, by Mildred Graves Ryan